Church architecture: The Reformation and its influence on church architecture

-Images and statues were sometimes removed in disorderly attacks and unofficial mob actions (in the Netherlands called the Beeldenstorm).
+In contrast, the Reformed (Calvinist) tradition (including the Continental Reformed and Anglican traditions) took an iconoclastic approach or a limited use to images.
+Holy Communion tables became wood to emphasise that Christ's sacrifice was made once for all and were made more immediate to the congregation to emphasise man's direct access to God through Christ.
+Therefore, Catholic churches were redecorated when they became Reformed: Paintings and statues of saints were removed and sometimes the altar table was placed in front of the pulpit, as in Strasbourg Cathedral in 1524.
+The pews were turned towards the pulpit.
+Wooden galleries were built to allow more worshippers to follow the sermon.
+Images and statues were sometimes removed in disorderly attacks and unofficial Calvinist mob actions (in the Netherlands called the Beeldenstorm).
 Medieval churches were stripped of their decorations, such as the Grossmünster in Zürich in 1524, a stance enhanced by the Calvinist reformation, beginning with its main church, St. Pierre Cathedral in Geneva, in 1535.
 At the Peace of Augsburg of 1555, which ended a period of armed conflict between Roman Catholic and Protestant forces within the Holy Roman Empire, the rulers of the German-speaking states and Charles V, the Habsburg Emperor, agreed to accept the principle Cuius regio, eius religio, meaning that the religion of the ruler was to dictate the religion of those ruled.
 In the Netherlands the Reformed church in Willemstad, North Brabant was built in 1607 as the first Protestant church building in the Netherlands, a domed church with an octagonal shape, according to Calvinism's focus on the sermon.
 The Westerkerk of Amsterdam was built between 1620 and 1631 in Renaissance style and remains the largest church in the Netherlands that was built for Protestants.

 The Protestant wooden church in Hronsek (Slovakia) was built in 1726.